jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 Happily, we already are.
 That's the reason we're so addicted to new technology.
 Checking news feeds, flying drones, taking endless photos, playing computer games are acts of extras learning the tools of player gods.
 Our ancestors did the same when learning about printed books, telescopes, and muskets.
 Those were merely addictive toys until new philosophies turned them into the lightsabers that finally brought down Darth King and the Medieval Age.
 It was mastering the new levers of power that let Main Street to read unknown history, see the universe for themselves, and revolt against royalty.

-Our addicting toys are levers of power as well.
+Our addicting toys are also levers of power.
 We can use these proverbial lightsabers to earn a happier life.
 We will, once we forget about Left/Right phantoms, and use Techvolution to defeat Darth Blockbuster, his Death Star, and upgrade to the Internet Age.

 https://www.youtube.com/watch?v=J2Pjudf0810
-_Here's a sample of red/blue leaders both singing to the choir.
-Since both Right and Left ideologues can't make Floatplane, or repair your broken laptop, or make any product you might need, they distract with bickering instead.
+_Here's a sample of Left/Right leaders singing to the choirs.
+Since both ideologues can't make Floatplane, or repair your broken laptop, or make any product you might need, they distract with bickering instead.
 This bullshit only works as long as you listen._

 ## Once We Believe in a New philosophy, We'll Reach for the Stars

 Darth Blockbuster appears everytime we upgrade to a new age.
-He tries to convince the people to chase ideological phantoms, instead of reaching for the power of new tools.
+He works hard to secure his power, by preventing regular people taking control of the new levers of power.
 To fight the antagonists off, we need a modern philosophy.
 Here's one example.

 When you look up at the night sky, you see a dazzling show.
 It can seem to defy explanation.
 But even with the naked eye, you'll see trends.
 The stars never move, some "objects" (really planets) look to be wandering, and it looks like the Moon, Sun, and everything else revolves around you.
 With all this evidence, our ancestors were sure Earth was the center of the Universe.
 So much so, it was a pivotal part of the "Divine Rights of Kings" philosophy that ruled Europe during the Medieval Age (500-1400).

 When you look at the night sky with a telescope, like Galileo (1564-1642) did in the Renaissance (1400-1600), you see it differently.
 Jupiter has moons, Venus has phases, and it looks like Earth is just another planet.
 When Galileo told everyone these facts, the "divine kings" were threatened.
 By using a telescope, Galileo was saying, "we don't know until we test, so let's use instruments to test what we think we know."
 Scientific inquiry questioned the ruler's divine leadership.
 Although Catholics and Protestant political leaders hated each other, they worked together to suppress Galileo.
-Neither facilitated the new truths, his new tools were discovering.
+Neither facilitated the new truths his new tools were discovering.

 Galileo is just one example of how an establishment finds it very hard to embrace a new era.
 The lesson is, to enter into a new age, civilization can't just use new technology.
 Main Street must welcome a modern philosophy too.
 Today we're also using an outdated Left/Right philosophy.
 Here's an example of how that's hurting our daily lives.

 Space travel is a significant step for humanity.
 It means better satellites, worldwide internet accessibility, and ensuring intelligent life doesn't put all its eggs in one earthly basket.
-All possible _if_ we can build an affordable rocket.
+All possible _if_ we can build an affordable and reusable rocket.

-Left/Right political culture was unable to deliver an affordable rocket.
-They can gossip about speeches all day, but rocket science doesn't fit into soundbites.
-It was private companies like SpaceX and Blue Origin (funded by a few rich protagonists) who answered the call.
-They harnessed digital technology and fostered collaboration to make rockets 10 times cheaper then Left/Right politicians were doing.
-The protagonists even learned to land their rockets so they can be reused, a monumental achievement that makes space travel even more possible.
+Left/Right government culture was unable to deliver.
+They can gossip about speeches, but rocket science doesn't fit into soundbites.
+It was new companies like SpaceX and Blue Origin (funded by a few rich protagonists) who answered the call.
+They harnessed digital technology and fostered collaboration to make rockets 10 times cheaper.
+The protagonists even learned to land their rockets!
+Think how cool that is, now we can reuse them.
 But many people, especially Left/Right politicians, still didn't care.

 <div style='position:relative; padding-bottom:calc(56.25% + 44px)'><iframe src='https://gfycat.com/ifr/DeliriousOffbeatHedgehog' frameborder='0' scrolling='no' width='100%' height='100%' style='position:absolute;top:0;left:0;' allowfullscreen></iframe></div>

 _This was when SpaceX landed its first rocket.
 Enable the sound to really get a feel on how important this event was; a significant step for the Internet Age._

 When you're dependent on old philosophies, you're also confined to its old tools and live within its old narratives.
-Inside the establishment, you start thinking your own rules should control society, and thus you suppress new tools.
-Today Left/Right politics obsesses over tax cuts, pages of government regulations, and endless media soundbites because their philosophy says they're essential.
+Today Left/Right politics obsesses over tax cuts, pages of government regulations, and endless media soundbites because their philosophy says these are the levers of power.
 New and super-powerful technologies like SpaceX are talked about, but more as a novelty act that falls beyond the believers of old philosophies comprehension and comfort zones.

 That's the power of philosophy.
-It filters the definition of good and bad for its followers.
-Today, Left/Right Industrial Age philosophies hold back the incredible, world-changing, happiness granting potential of the Internet Age.
-Affordable rockets are just one example.
-Up and down our economy, we use Industrial Age heavy management practices when digital collaboration is far better.
-The lesson is, once we believe in a philosophy that embraces the Internet Age, we'll control our society's true levers of power, and soar to the stars.
+It tells people which tools are important, and which should be ignored.
+Today, Industrial Age philosophies hold back the incredible, world-changing, happiness granting potential of the Internet Age.
+Up and down our economy, we use Industrial Age heavy management practices when mass-collaboration is far better.
+The lesson is, once we believe in a new philosophy that embraces the Internet Age, we'll control our society's true levers of power, and soar to the stars.

-![old philosophy in a new world](/img\diagrams\techvolution-missing-the-boat.png) _Here’s a screenshot from my Twitter feed when SpaceX landed its first and second rockets.
-At the exact same time, Left ideologue Bernie Sanders was ranting about regulation battles with Wall Street.
+![old philosophy in a new world](/img\diagrams\techvolution-missing-the-boat.png) _Here’s when SpaceX landed its first and second rockets.
+At the exact same time, ideologue Bernie Sanders was ranting about regulation battles with Wall Street.
 He should have been taking a minute to appreciate all the new solutions SpaceX just opened to humanity.
-I happened to be following Sanders, so I don’t mean to pick on him.
 The middle-class needs to stop putting their faith in old philosophies and instead become player gods with the amazing new tools digital protagonists are giving us today.
 Like we followed Galileo generations ago._

 ## Techvolution is a Fight as Natural as Evolution